Snow. Blustery and windy. Mild and sunny.

 Kohlrabi.
 Sow kohlrabi in warm regions.
 Sow seed ½ inch deep in rows 12 to 15 inches apart.
 Do not plant kohlrabi where clubroot disease has been a problem in the past.

 Potatoes.
-Plant early potatoes in mild regions starting the middle of the month.
+Plant early potatoes in mild regions starting in the middle of the month.
 Hold off planting if the soil is very wet.
 Set seed potatoes in trenches 12 inches wide and 9 inches deep.
 Place 2 to 3 inches of aged compost or aged steer manure at the bottom of the trench.
 Set tubers 12 to 14 inches apart then draw up and cover them with a ridge of soil

 Onions.
 Set onion bulbs this month in well-drained soil.
 Set bulbs 9 inches apart in rows 12 inches apart.
 Set bulb tips just above the soil level.
 Onions grow best in beds that were amended with aged manure in the fall.

 Salad onions, radishes, and lettuce.
-Salad crops can go into sheltered beds in warming regions.
+Salad crops can go into sheltered beds in warm regions.
 Sow these seeds ½ inch deep in drills 12 inches apart.
 Take time sowing evenly so that you don’t have to spend a lot of time thinning seedlings later.

 Cabbages.
 Sow seed of late summer cabbages in a sheltered bed.
-Sow cabbage seed 6 inches apart and ½ inch deep.
+Sow cabbage seeds 6 inches apart and ½ inch deep.

 Peas.
 Continue sowing early, round-seeded peas this month.
 Sow seed 2 inches deep and 2 inches apart in rows set 9 inches apart.
 If you plant in drills, sprinkle bone meal at the bottom of each drill.